 A Midsummer Night's Dream is set in Athens on the eve of the marriage between Theseus, duke of Athens, and Hippolyta, queen of the Amazons.
 Theseus has declared that Hermia must marry Demetrius, the choice of her father Egeus, despite Hermia's love of Lysander.
 Hermia and Lysander defy the edict and run off into the forest together.
 Demetrius and Hermia's friend Helena, who loves Demetrius, follow the fleeing lovers.
 Oberon and Titania, king and queen of the fairies, are in the midst of a marital dispute, and Oberon, seeking to punish her, sprinkles a love potion in Titania's eyes while she sleeps that will cause her to fall in love with the first person she sees upon waking.
 When Oberon hears of Helena's unrequited love for Demetrius, he instructs his servant Puck to give Demetrius the love potion and be sure Helena is the first person he sees; Puck accidentally gives it to Lysander, who falls for Helena.
-Afterward, the mischievous Puck puts a spell on Bottom, who is rehearsing a play for the wedding celebration of Theseus, that gives him the head of a donkey.
+Afterward, the mischievous Puck puts a spell on Bottom, who is rehearing a play for the wedding celebration of Theseus, that gives him the head of a donkey.
 Titania is awakened by Bottom's singing and seeing him, falls in love.
 Oberon learns of Puck's mistake and orders him use the potion to make Demetrius love Helena.
 In her distraction, Titania relinquishes control of her page to Oberon, eliminating the source of their quarrel.
 Oberon puts the four lovers to sleep and administers the antidote to Lysander.
 He then gives Titania the antidote and they reconcile.
 Theseus and Hippolyta come upon the sleeping lovers who awake from what they think an odd dream, their allegiances now sorted out.
 They all return to Athens for the wedding festivities.

-This first quarto of A Midsummer Night's Dream was bound by the British Museum Bindery in nineteenth-century sienna sheep with blind and gilt tooling, which includes the crest of David Garrick on both boards.
+This second quarto of A Midsummer Night's Dream was bound by the British Museum Bindery in nineteenth-century sienna sheep with gold tooling, which includes the crest of David Garrick on both boards.

 "SHAKESPEARE.
 MIDSOMMER NIGHTS DREAME.
-LOND.
 1600." is lettered in gold up the spine.
-The turn-ins are gold tooled and the top turn-in of the front board is signed "TUCKETT.
-BINDER.
-BRITISH MUSEUM."
-The leaves' edges are gilt.
+The turn-ins are gold tooled, and the leaves' edges are gilt.
+The 1600 date on the title page and spine is erroneous; this quarto was printed by William Jaggard in 1619 from the 1600 first quarto.